seyedeh-mona-ebrahimi/Fine-tuning_LLMs/README.md

 ✅ Simple Python script with an easy-to-use function

-*Installation
+#Installation

 Clone the Repository

-*Install Dependencies:
+#Install Dependencies

 pip install groq

-*Set Up API Key
+#Set Up API Key

-Get your Groq API key from the Groq Console: export GROQ_API_KEY="your_api_key_here"
+Get your Groq API key from the Groq Console:

+export GROQ_API_KEY="your_api_key_here"

-*Then run the script to translate the text into Persian.
+#Then run the script to translate the text into Persian.